Deeds in Texas

 Sample choices for the grantee would include “an unmarried person” and “as grantee’s sole and separate property.”

 Best practices in this area require that neither the marital status of grantor nor grantee be in doubt when real property is conveyed.
-All one is doing by avoiding mention of spousal or marital status is deferring an issue that will need clean-up at some later time, usually at the direction of a title company as a condition of closing.
+Ambiguity only results in the need for later clean-up.

-The Property Code, without excluding the existence of the implied common-law, recites only two statutory covenants—an attenuated version of the covenant of seisin and the covenant against encumbrances:
+The Property Code (without excluding the existence of other implied common-law covenants) recites only two statutory covenants: (1) an attenuated version of the covenant of seisin and (2) the covenant against encumbrances:

 (a) Unless the conveyance expressly provides otherwise, the use of “grant” or “convey” in a conveyance of an estate of inheritance or fee simple implies only that the grantor and the grantors heirs covenant to the grantee and the grantees heirs or assigns:

-(1) that prior to the execution of the conveyance the grantor has not conveyed the estate or any interest in the estate to a person other than the grantee; and
+(1) [Covenant of seisin means] that prior to the execution of the conveyance the grantor has not conveyed the estate or any interest in the estate to a person other than the grantee; and

-(2) that at the time of the execution of the conveyance the estate is free from encumbrances.
+(2) [Covenant against encumbrances means] that at the time of the execution of the conveyance the estate is free from encumbrances [i.e., debts and liens].

 (b) An implied covenant under this section may be the basis for a lawsuit as if it had been expressed in the conveyance.

-The common-law covenant of seisin was a representation on the part of the grantor that the grantor was, in fact, the owner of the property.
-Section 5.023 changes this to mean that the grantor has not previously conveyed the property to someone else, which is not quite the same thing.
-It is unclear what advantage this more limited covenant may possess, except perhaps to make it slightly easier for a swindler to flim-flam a gullible grantee.
+Note that Section 5.023 changes the common-law covenant of seisin to mean that the grantor has not previously conveyed the property to someone else, which is not quite the same thing as saying that the grantor is the owner of the property being sold It is unclear what advantage this more limited covenant may possess, except perhaps to make it slightly easier for a swindler to flim-flam a gullible grantee.

 One occasionally hears about the implied covenant of habitability and the implied covenant of good and workmanlike construction.
 Both of these covenants exist in Texas, but apply only in the case of newly-built residences.
 Centex Homes v.
 Buecher, 95 S.W.3d 266, 273 (Tex.
 2002).